Transocean Ltd. (RIG) Shares Down Despite Recent Market Volatility

 Barclays gave a rating of “Overweight” to RIG, setting the target price at $5 in the report published on October 06th of the previous year.

-During the last 5 trading sessions, RIG rose by +1.63%, which changed the moving average for the period of 200-days by +101.34% in comparison to the 20-day moving average, which settled at $6.95.
-In addition, Transocean Ltd. saw 64.25% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RIG fell by -4.63%, which changed the moving average for the period of 200-days by +75.69% in comparison to the 20-day moving average, which settled at $7.00.
+In addition, Transocean Ltd. saw 53.73% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RIG starting from Adamson Keelan, who sale 50,026 shares at the price of $7.15 back on Feb 13.
-After this action, Adamson Keelan now owns 342,549 shares of Transocean Ltd., valued at $357,686 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RIG starting from Tonnel David A, who sale 24,857 shares at the price of $7.38 back on Feb 15.
+After this action, Tonnel David A now owns 368,067 shares of Transocean Ltd., valued at $183,445 using the latest closing price.

-Tonnel David A, the SVP – CHIEF ACCOUNTING OFFICER of Transocean Ltd., sale 43,668 shares at $6.94 during a trade that took place back on Feb 01, which means that Tonnel David A is holding 233,399 shares at $303,056 based on the most recent closing price.
+Adamson Keelan, the PRESIDENT AND COO of Transocean Ltd., sale 50,026 shares at $7.15 during a trade that took place back on Feb 13, which means that Adamson Keelan is holding 342,549 shares at $357,686 based on the most recent closing price.

 Stock Fundamentals for RIG